Ahmed-Nazran/NZ-Browser/README.md

-# A browser using pyqt5
+A browser using Python (Pyqt5) and HTML, CSS, JavaScript.